-Elsewhere Studios is pleased to announce progress in their new summer residency program, INSPIRED: Art at Work - a new program fostering socially-engaged art, collaboration and conversation, sponsored in part by Arts in Society.
+Elsewhere Studios is pleased to announce progress in their new summer residency program, INSPIRED: Art at Work - a new program fostering socially-engaged art, collaboration and conversation, sponsored in part by an Arts in Society grant.

 "Artists will create socially-engaged works exploring issues such as: preservation of culture and environment, creation of a resilient economy in rural Colorado, and values under threat by fracking, development, and loss of jobs.
 These collaborations and a final symposium are designed to broadly engage community dialog on concerns vital to the future of this rural area.

 Through a series of meetings/discussions, the artists and community members will define a particular issue or set of issues such as, the impact of energy development, Gunnison River health, air quality, changing energy resources, the loss of coal mining jobs and changing cultural norms." - project description, http://www.elsewherestudios.org/inspired-art-at-work/

 A variety of work will be created over the summer this year in Paonia, Colorado during INSPIRED: Art at Work, including two locally-based art projects from the North Fork Valley, and two visiting artists-in-residence.

 Learn more about the selected artists here, and meet them in person at the February artist video-conference event - details listed at the end of this post.

 North Fork Valley Artists

 Clara Pena will be working with Matt Jenkins and John Steele, all three educators and screenwriters finding themselves drawn into creating media and story for sparking community dialogue.
 Clara comes from a family of agriculturists and coal miners, and her short film will document the history of extractive industries in Colorado's North Fork Valley, with the intent of asking the audience what a new, resilient economy would look like.